tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Reports/Sales-report.md

 Configure the values for the filters and click _**Search**_.
 Once you click it, the filter table shows the sales that meet the selected criteria.

-Along with these filters, you can also set a time frame when the buyer performed the sale using the dates filter at the top right corner.
-The date frame defined here.
+Along with these filters, you can also set a time frame when the buyer performed the purchase using the dates filter at the top right corner.

 <img src="/assets/Reports/Reports_12.png" alt="PrintScreen" width="60%"/><br>